My Woodshop's Messy Dust Collection System

 Here's the "main feature" of the system, the Overhead Pivoting 4 inch flexible hose.

-This hose allows me to easily connect to either the table saw, the planer's cyclone seprator or to the 6 inch jointer It is even long enough to reach my wood lathe, which is over on the opposite side of the shop.
+This hose allows me to easily connect to either the table saw, the planer's cyclone seprator or to the 6 inch jointer It is even long enough to reach my wood lathe,

 Here's my "Octopus" of 4 inch pipes leaving the dust collector.
 Note the many gate valves.
 Most of the time I only use two of them.